 The antidote to acetaminophen overdose is N-acetylcysteine (NAC).
 It is most effective when given within 8 hours of ingesting acetaminophen.
 Indeed, NAC can prevent liver failure if given early enough.
 For this reason, it is absolutely necessary that poisoning be recognized, diagnosed, and treated as early as possible.

-The drug is a popular pain reliever and fever reducer.
-It has a well-characterized safety profile for nearly 60 years, when taken as directed.
+When taken as directed, acetaminophen has a well-characterized safety profile.
 Recently, acetaminophen side effects have been increasingly implicated in overdose incidents that are raising its toxicity awareness.